jrparente/app-simple-dinners/readme.md

 - [ ] Ability to choose number of dinners to generate

-- [ ] Ability for the user to insert the number of persons in household, and multiply the shopping list by that number of persons (the shoppigng list is currently per portion)
+- [ ] Ability for the user to insert the number of persons in household, and multiply the shopping list by that number of persons (the shopping list is currently per portion)

 - [ ] Ability for the user to add ingredients and big meals to the Ingredients data (ie: most used ingredients in a household)